andrewcooke/CRC.jl/README.md

 * New algorithms can be easily added.

-* CRCs can be calculated for sequences (any iterable container) of integers of any common size (from 8 bit bytes to 128 bit long long words).

-* Calculation can be direct or via tables.
+* Calculation can be direct or via cached tables.

-* Table sizes (number of index bits) can be specified (default 8 bits).

-* Speed is currently about 2-4x *slower* than optimized C (eg when compared to the CRC32 zlib implementation).
+* Speed is currently comparable to optimized C for "reversed world" CRCs (eg when compared to the CRC32 zlib implementation) and probably within a factor of 2 or 3 when using direct CRCs (it would be good to have an optimized C implementation to test against - please contact me if you know of one).

+* Only arrays of bytes are accepted as data (again, contact me if you want soemthing else as it's certainly possible to handle arbitrary sized sequences; previous versions did this, but it complicated the code for little practical gain so I removed it).

 ## Examples